Accounting | Law | Marketing & Public Relations | Media | Legends

 Senior Managing Shareholder

 Linda A. Klein is senior managing shareholder at Baker Donelson and a past president of the American Bar Association, the world’s largest voluntary professional association.
 As the first woman to serve as president of the State Bar of Georgia, she devised a proposal and advocated for the state to allocate funding for lawyers to help indigent victims of domestic violence.
 Klein served as managing partner of Gambrell & Stolz beginning in 2001, leading the firm’s 2007 merger with Baker Donelson.
+Klein is also cochair of the Committee for a United Atlanta, the group opposing separation of Buckhead from the City of Atlanta.

 Education: Union College, Washington and Lee University School of Law (JD)